Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs: Kneser Graphs

 Now, we prove that the above coloring is a \cfonp{} coloring.
 Let $C_i$ be the set of all vertices assigned the color $i$.
-Notice that $C_1 \cup C_2 \cup \dots \cup C_{k+1} = \binom{[2k]}{k}$.
-In other words, all the colored vertices form $K(2k,k)$, which, as observed at the beginning of this section, is a perfect matching.
-By construction, each matching is between a vertex with color $k+1$ and a vertex with a different color.
-Hence, they are the uniquely colored neighbor of one another.
+Notice that $C_1 \cup C_2 \cup \dots \cup C_{\kappa+1} = \binom{[2\kappa]}{\kappa}$.
+In other words, all the colored vertices induce a $K(2\kappa,\kappa)$, which, as observed at the beginning of this section, is a perfect matching.
+Thus each colored vertex has exactly one colored vertex as its neighbor, which serves as its uniquely colored neighbor.